COVID-19 Update:Learn more about how we are protecting our patients, families and staff, as well as other important facts about COVID-19.

 Conway Nursing Pathway Program

-As the need for engaged talented pediatric nurses increases, we are more intentional in supporting transition to the practice opportunities like the Conway Nursing Pathway Program.
+Demand for highly qualified nurses has skyrocketed during the COVID-19 pandemic, while at the same time, experts have observed that the national nursing workforce is shrinking.
+As the need for engaged talented pediatric nurses increases, Children’s National Hospital is more intentional in supporting transition to practice opportunities like the Conway Nursing Pathway Program.

 What Our Program Offers